wutron/treefix/treefixDTL/README.txt

 =============================================================================
 ABOUT

-TreeFixDTL is a phylogenetic program that improves existing gene trees using the species tree.
+TreeFix-DTL is a phylogenetic program for reconstructing highly accurate prokaryotic gene trees.
+TreeFix-DTL uses the species tree topology to guide the reconstruction of the gene tree and balanaces sequence and species tree information through a statistical hypothesis testing framework.
+TreeFix-DTL operates under the assumption that multiple gene tree topologies are "statistically equivalent" (as evaluated using a likelihood ratio test), and the optimal topology among this set is one that is most parsimonious (where the cost of the topology is dependent on the inferred gene duplication, horizontal gene transfer, and gene loss events).
+Specifically, given a (maximum likelihood) gene tree, a multiple sequence alignment, and a rooted species tree, TreeFix-DTL finds an alternative gene tree topology that minimizes the duplication-transfer-loss reconciliation cost while still being supported by the sequence data.

-TreeFixDTL citation:
+TreeFix-DTL citation:
 Bansal*, Wu*, Alm, Kellis.
 Improving the Accuracy of Gene Tree Reconstruction in Prokaryotes: Strategies and Impact.
 Submitted.

-By default, TreeFixDTL uses p-values based on the SH test statistic, as computed by RAxML.
+By default, TreeFix-DTL uses p-values based on the SH test statistic, as computed by RAxML.
 If you use this default, please also cite

 Stamatakis.
 RAxML-VI-HPC: Maximum Likelihood-based Phylogenetic Analyses